-The five elements necessary for a dust explosion: fuel, oxygen, ignition, dust dispersion and confinement of the dust cloud, form the "dust explosion pentagon" (OSHA SHIB 07-31-2005).
-Fortunately, if one element is lacking, a catastrophic explosion cannot occur.
+The five elements necessary for a dust explosion: fuel, oxygen, ignition, dust dispersion, and confinement of the dust cloud, form the "dust explosion pentagon" (OSHA SHIB 07-31-2005).
+Fortunately, a catastrophic explosion cannot occur if one element is lacking.

 Consider the following guidelines from OSHA as you assess your facility:

-KNOW THAT MOST DUSTS ARE COMBUSTIBLE.
+- KNOW THAT MOST DUST IS COMBUSTIBLE.
 According to OSHA, any solid that can catch fire can become explosive when turned into dust.
-The NFPA's Industrial Fire Hazards Handbook states, "Any industrial process that reduces a combustible material and some normally noncombustible materials to a finely divided state, presents a potential for a serious fire, or explosion.
-For example, aluminum, bronze and polypropylene dusts are all combustible.
+The NFPA's Industrial Fire Hazards Handbook states, "Any industrial process that reduces a combustible material and some normally non-combustible materials to a finely divided state, presents a potential for a serious fire, or explosion.
+For example, aluminum, bronze, and polypropylene dust are all combustible.

-REGULARLY INSPECT FOR DUST BUILDUP.
+- REGULARLY INSPECT FOR DUST BUILDUP.
 How much dust is too much?
 OSHA inspectors look for accumulations of 1/32 of an inch, about the thickness of a standard paper clip.
-An immediate cleaning is warranted when a layer of that thickness covers a surface area equal to 5% of the floor area (include dust on all surfaces beams, joists, ducts, etc. when determining the dust coverage area).
+Immediate cleaning is warranted when a layer of that thickness covers a surface area equal to 5% of the floor area (including dust on all surfaces beams, joists, ducts, etc. when determining the dust coverage area).
 Besides keeping dust in check, regular cleaning rounds can reveal an increase in dust particle buildup, possibly alerting you to equipment maintenance needs.

-ENSURE ELECTRICAL WIRING AND EQUIPMENT IS APPROVED FOR USE IN YOUR DUST HAZARD CONDITIONS.
+- ENSURE ELECTRICAL WIRING AND EQUIPMENT ARE APPROVED FOR USE IN YOUR DUST-HAZARD CONDITIONS.
 According to OSHA, "The use of proper electrical equipment in hazardous locations is crucial to eliminating a common ignition source.
 See OSHA 29 CFR 1910.399 to determine your level of hazard.

-USE ONLY VACUUM CLEANERS APPROVED FOR DUST COLLECTION IN YOUR HAZARD CONDITIONS.
-Essential in hazardous dust environments, vacuums approved for Class II conditions don't produce sparks.
+- USE ONLY VACUUM CLEANERS APPROVED FOR DUST COLLECTION IN HAZARDOUS CONDITIONS.
+Essential in hazardous dust environments, explosion-proof vacuums approved for Class II conditions don't produce sparks.